-Bracken and Langhe evaluated the maternal and perinatal outcomes in pregnancy with high BMI in Irish mothers.
-They found significant variations in maternal and perinatal outcomes such as the onset of labor, emergency cesarean section (CS), stillbirth, and fetal macrosomia were also demonstrated between obese and non-obese mothers (Bracken & Langhe, 2021).
-Furthermore, fetal macrosomia is a well-established adverse consequence of maternal obesity (Bracken & Langhe, 2021).
-Obese mothers are more likely to undergo obstetric interventions such as induction of labor (IOL), operative vaginal delivery (OVD), and CS (Marchi, et al., 2015; Heslehurts, et al., 2008).
-Moreover, Melchor et al, (2019) in a systematic review of the effects of maternal obesity on pregnancy outcomes found that obese women were 1.6 times more likely to be induced compared to normal-weight mothers (Melchor, et al., 2019).
-The findings in this study, are similar to the previous study (Bracken & Langhe, 2021; Marchi, et al., 2015; Heslehurts, et al., 2008; Melchor, et al., 2019).
-There was found an association between maternal obesity and cesarean section, macrosomia, and stillbirth.
+Bracken and Langhe (2021) evaluated the maternal and perinatal outcomes in pregnancy with high BMI in Irish mothers.
+They found significant variations in maternal and perinatal outcomes such as the onset of labor, emergency cesarean section (CS), stillbirth, and fetal macrosomia between obese and non-obese mothers (Bracken and Langhe,2021).
+Furthermore, fetal macrosomia is a well-established adverse consequence of maternal obesity (Heslehurst et al., 2008).
+Obese mothers are more likely to undergo obstetric interventions such as induction of labor (IOL), operative vaginal delivery (OVD), and CS (35, 36).
+Moreover, Melchor et al. (2019) in a systematic review of the effects of maternal obesity on pregnancy outcomes found that obese women were 1.6 times more likely to be induced compared to normal-weight mothers (Melchor et al.,2019).
+The findings in this study, are similar to the previous study (Bracken and Langhe,2021; Heslehurst et al., 2008; Melchor et al.,2019; Ramonienė et al., 2017).
+An association was found between maternal obesity and cesarean section, macrosomia, and stillbirth.